Nutrition in the Patient with Lung Cancer

 Strategies to Help Lung Cancer Patients Eat Enough Food

 The nutrition focus during lung cancer treatment is to get enough calories and protein to support the healing process.
-Oncology specialists recommend that “all calories are good calories in lung cancer therapy.”
+Oncologists recommend that “all calories are good calories in lung cancer therapy.”
 The aim is to make eating as tolerable and interesting as possible and remove any unnecessary diet restrictions.
-Information found on the television, in magazines, and on the internet regarding “good nutrition” is most commonly focused on helping people reduce their risk for various diseases.
+Information found on the television, in magazines, and on the internet regarding “good nutrition” may not apply to people going through cancer treatment.
 Ask your healthcare team’s advice if you have been following a heart-healthy, low-fat, low-cholesterol, or low-carbohydrate diet.

 Table 3.
 Examples of Good Quality Snacks

 |Tortilla chips and salsa|